ingram1107/zettel-notes/lit/@Takanori2020.md

 women aged between 35 and 39 years old, and 22.7% of men and 12.2% of women aged between 40 and 44 years old were single.
 In 2015, however, the figure rose to 35% of men and 23.9% of women aged between 35 and 39 years old, and 30% of men and 19.3% of women aged between 40 and 44 years old were single.
+An interesting fact is that the total percentage of men and women who doesn't get married was 23.4% and 14.1% respectively.
+The older the demographics went, the closer is the percentage of their marital status matches the percentage of people who never married.
+It is likely, therefore, that older people are unlikely to get marry once after they aged 30 years old.

 And since there are a great proportion of people from the Abandoned Generation work as self-employed or part-time.
 This resulted in a low payment from National